davidi67/examples-cms/README.md

 # examples-cms
 Examples of Cryptographic Message Syntax (CMS) Objects

+THIS IS A WORK IN PROGRESS - ALL FILES SUBJECT TO CHANGE

 This contains the PEM-encoded versions of the example files used in draft-ireland-examples-cms, along with the original binary files (.p7m).